CS2613-FA23/explorationactivity1-Hayden-Lees/Overview.md

 Regular expressions use special characters and syntax to define patterns.
 These characters include ., *, +, ?, [], (), and more.
 You should become familiar with regex syntax to create effective patterns.

 ##### Test and Debug:
-Regular expressions can be tricky, so out of all of the things I can say to help you is that it's essential to test your patterns with various inputs to ensure they work as expected.
+Regular expressions can be tricky, so out of all of the things I can say to help you, is that it's essential to test your patterns with various inputs to ensure they work as expected.
 You can use online regex testers to experiment and refine your patterns, here is the one I used to learn why my regular expressions weren't working at first [https://regex101.com]

 ***